spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes.md

 # Overview

-Palette VerteX can be installed on Kubernetes.
-You can install Palette VerteX in an environment with internet connectivity or in an airgap environment.
-A Helm chart is used to install Palette VerteX on Kubernetes.
-When you install Palette VerteX on Kubernetes, a three-node cluster is created.
-The Helm Chart is provided by our support team.
-Refer to the [Access Palette VerteX](/vertex#accesspalettevertex) for instructions on how to request access to the Helm Chart.
+Palette VerteX can be installed on Kubernetes with internet connectivity or an airgap environment.
+When you install Palette VerteX, a three-node cluster is created.
+You use a Helm chart our support team provides to install Palette VerteX on Kubernetes.
+Refer to [Access Palette VerteX](/vertex#accesspalettevertex) for instructions on requesting access to the Helm Chart.

 To get started with Palette VerteX on Kubernetes, refer to the [Install Instructions](/vertex/install-palette-vertex/install-on-kubernetes/install) guide.